Curriculum Overview

 Art and Design GCSE AQA

-Business Studies GCSE OCR
+Business Studies GCSE EDEXCEL

 Computer Science GCSE OCR

-Design and Technology GCSE AQA
+3D Design GCSE AQA

 Engineering Cambridge National Level 2 Equivalent OCR